 This is usually a payment problem that often affects the owners of buildings or homes.
-Indeed, when the owner does not pay his debt to his creditor, generally a bank, the latter can send him a notice to exercise of his mortgage rights, which gives him the right to request the abandonment of the building in question voluntarily or by force.
-The law also gives him several means to recover his debt and to obtain all that the owner owes him as money.
+Indeed when the owner does not pay his debt to his creditor, generally a bank, he can send his debtor a notice to exercise his mortgage rights, which gives him the right to request the abandonment of the building in question voluntarily or by force.
+The law also gives him several means to recover his debt and to obtain all that the debtor owes him as money.

-This is typically a contractor or subcontractor who has already performed work in your building.
-Indeed, the law gives this professional the right to register a legal mortgage to be paid among the first creditors.
-The aim is therefore to protect contractors so that they can be paid promptly for the services that they provided.
+This is typically a contractor or subcontractor who has already performed work on your property.
+Indeed, the law gives this professional the right to register a legal hypothec to be paid among the first creditors.
+The goal is therefore to protect contractors so that they can be paid promptly for the services that they provided.
 However, this protection must respect certain conditions that are provided by law.

-The law requires that anyone who wishes to establish a will has the capacity to make a will.
+The law requires that anyone who wishes to establish a will has the capacity to do so.
 This capacity is assessed based on two main elements:

 Every estate has a liquidator.
-The liquidation requires of the liquidator to perform important functions, including:
+The liquidation of an estate requires the liquidator to perform important functions, including:

-The name change is possible and to be legal it will require the authorization of the registrar of civil status.
+A name change is possible and can be made legal.
+A name change requires the authorization of the Directeur de l’état civil.
 Generally, the change of name aims at adapting the name of the person to his reality, to facilitate his identification and to protect his dignity.
-Several conditions are necessary to carry out this process such as the possession of Canadian citizenship and the minimum residence of one year in Quebec.
-Moreover, the applicant must demonstrate that there is a serious reason to justify the change, for example a name is ridiculous or infamous or also is the result of a change of sex.
-There is a simpler procedure when the person requesting the name change wishes only to add a particle from the father's or mother's surname as stated in the birth certificate.
-In all cases, the approval of the Registrar of Civil Status will not be given until all the steps required by law have been completed, including notices of publication.
+In order to request a name change, you must be a Canadian citizen and have a minimum residence of one year in Quebec.
+The applicant must demonstrate that there is a serious reason to justify the name change, for example a name that is derogatory, ridiculous, or infamous can be changed.
+A name can be changed also as a result of an event such as a sex change.
+There is a simpler procedure when the person requesting the name change wishes only to add part of their father's or mother's surname as stated in the birth certificate.
+In all cases, the approval of the Directeur de l’état civil will not be given until all the steps required by law have been completed, including notices of publication.

-Adopters are often refused adoption of one or more children because the procedure is long, costly and uncertain.
-There is a difference between the adoption of a child born in Québec and the adoption of a child outside of Quebec.
-The procedure is more complicated when it comes to an international adoption procedure because it is necessary to respect the Quebec law and the law of the country of the child.`
+Adoption is a procedure that can be long, expensive and uncertain, which can discourage many.
+In fact, there is a difference between the adoption of a child born in Quebec and that of a child born outside of Quebec.
+The procedure is more complicated when it comes to an international adoption procedure because we must take into account the Quebec law and the law of the child’s country.

-The adoption of a child in Quebec requires several conditions: The child must be a minor, the adoptive parent must be at least 18 years older than him and the biological parents must consent or the court.
-The agreement of the child himself is compulsory if he is ten or more years old.
+The adoption of a child in Quebec requires several conditions: the child must be a minor, the adopter must be at least 18 years older than him and the biological parents must consent or there must be a judgment rendered by the Court.
+The agreement of the child himself is obligatory if he is ten years old or more.

-The procedure begins with an application for an order made to the court to place the child in the foster home for a period of six months in principle.
-After this period, another application must be made to the court to adopt the child.
-The judge will review the application and ensure that the best interests of the child are taken.
-The adoption of a child born outside Quebec requires a request to the secretariat for international adoption.
+The procedure begins with an application for an order made to the Court to place the child in the adopter’s home for a period of six months.
+After this period, another application must be made to the Court to adopt the child.
+The judge will review the application and ensure that the best interests of the child are taken into account.
+The adoption of a child born outside of Quebec requires a request to the secretariat for international adoption.
 In general, the adopter must enter into an agreement with an agency approved by the Department of Health and Social Services that will facilitate the process and provide important advice.
 They must also undergo a psychosocial assessment to assess their ability to care for the child.
-In the case of a positive result, the adoptive parent must send all the documents to the authorities of the country of the child who will give his consent if the law allows it.
+In the case of a positive result, the adoptive parent must send all the documents to the authorities of the child’s country who will give their consent if the law allows it.
 The procedure will continue with a request for sponsorship and commitment, according to Quebec immigration rules.
-Finally, the adoptive parent must submit the application to the Canadian consular services of the country for the visa to enter Canada.
+Finally, the adoptive parent must submit the application to the Canadian consulate services of the child’s country for the visa to enter Canada.

 Grandparents are loved ones in the lives of children and it is important to maintain the relationships they have with them.